denpamusic/PyPlumIO/docs/source/usage.rst

             # Get the ecoMAX device.
             ecomax = await conn.get("ecomax")

-            # Turn on the controller without waiting for the result.
+            # Turn on controller without waiting for the result.
             ecomax.turn_on_nowait()

-            # Set heating temperature to 65 degreess.
+            # Set heating temperature to 65 degrees.
             result = await ecomax.set("heating_target_temp", 65)
             if result:
                 print("Heating temperature is set to 65.")